themeblvd/theme-blvd-layout-builder/readme.md

 ## Changelog

-#### 2.1.7 - XX/XX/XXX
+#### 2.2.0 - XX/XX/XXX

+** For those using framework 2.5+ themes, this plugin update requires you to update your theme to the current available version containing at least framework 2.7.**

+* New: Added support for inline rich-text editing (for framework 2.7+ themes).
 * Improvement: Added "Shade background with transparent color" option when configuring display options for individual columns of the Columns element (for framework 2.7+ themes).
 * Fixed: Minor UI fixes to accommodate Theme Blvd framework 2.7 (current cycle) and 2.4.8 (deprecated cycle) updates.
-* Removed: Image element no longer has the checkbox, "Add frame around the image."
+* Removed: Image element no longer has the checkbox, "Add frame around the image" (for framework 2.7+ themes).
-* Removed: No more "striped" option for progress bars (for framework 2.5+ themes).
+* Removed: No more "striped" option for progress bars (for framework 2.7+ themes).

 #### 2.1.6 - 11/08/2017